 |SMI Funds Using DAA||% of Fund’s Portfolio Typically Using This Strategy|

-Fund Upgrading is a “momentum” strategy built on the idea that recent performance tends to persist.
-The strategy normally diversifies across five stock fund “risk categories”.
+Stock Upgrading is a “momentum” strategy built on the idea that recent performance tends to persist.
+The strategy normally diversifies accorss five stock fund “risk categories”.

-Fund Upgrading attempts to own the best-performing stock mutual funds and ETFs, regardless of what the current market environment may be.
-The Fund Upgrading strategy has been a principal investment strategy recommendation of the Sound Mind Investing newsletter, a separate entity, to thousands of subscribers since it began publication in 1990.
+Stock Upgrading attempts to own the best-performing stock mutual funds and ETFs (collectively, “underlying funds”), regardless of what the current market environment may be.
+The Stock Upgrading strategy has been a principal investment strategy recommendation of the Sound Mind Investing newsletter, a separate entity, to thousands of subscribers since it began publication in 1990.

 - Large-Cap Value